-[A] written agreement or written documentation of a verbal agreement executed by a recipient or his/her legal representative for treatment, medication, services or supports that is based on a full disclosure of facts needed to make a decision which evidence the elements of knowledge, comprehension and voluntariness.
+[A] written agreement or written documentation of a verbal agreement executed by a recipient or his/her legal representative for treatment, medication, services or supports that is based on full disclosure of facts needed to make a decision that evidences the elements of knowledge, comprehension, and voluntariness.

-Prior to signing the surgery consent form, patients must make certain the information and personnel to which you’re agreeing are those who will actually be performing the procedure.
+Prior to signing the surgery consent form, patients must make certain the information and personnel to which they’re agreeing are those who will actually be performing the procedure.

 “No one wants a resident to learn on them,” one surgeon said.